ray-project/ray/doc/source/train/distributed-pytorch/migration-guides.rst

 Migration Guides for LightningTrainer, TransformersTrainer, and AccelerateTrainer
 =================================================================================

-In version 2.7, we're excited to introduce a unified approach for Torch-based trainers using the :class:`~ray.train.torch.TorchTrainer` API.
-This enhancement allows more flexible and centralized integration with PyTorch Lightning, HuggingFace Transformers, and HuggingFace Accelerate, all under the TorchTrainer umbrella.
+In Ray 2.7, we're excited to introduce a unified approach for Torch-based training frameworks using the :class:`~ray.train.torch.TorchTrainer` API.
+This change allows for a more flexible and complementary integration with PyTorch Lightning, HuggingFace Transformers, and HuggingFace Accelerate.

 .. tab-set::